Favorite Books and Authors

 Are you looking for a good book to buy as a gift or to read with a child?
 Keep these Book Lists accessible on your cell phone, and you’ll be ready at a moment’s notice when looking for a good book for children.

-Reading Spotlight highly recommends the booklists on the websites of the National Education Association (NEA) and the American Library Association (ALA).
+Reading Spotlight highly recommends the booklists on the website American Library Association ALA or NEA Books Kids Love.

 Remember that age and interest appropriate levels are not always the actual reading levels that a child has achieved.
 Many books, especially picture books, are written at high reading levels, and are meant to be read TO children by adults.